piyushpatel2005/website-archive/content/tutorials/linux-shell/bash-basic-commands/index.md

     - List files and directories in a specific directory: `ls /path/to/directory`
     - List files with detailed information (including permissions, size, modification date): `ls -l`
     - List all files (including hidden files): `ls -a`
+    - List all files and directories of all child directories: `ls -R`

 ### `cd`: Change Directory
 The `cd` command is used to change the current working directory.
 When we open the terminal for the first time, by default, it starts in the user home directory.
 This is usually under the path `/home/<username>` location in the system.
 This is also denoted by `~`.